 Over time, poor sleep can lead to unhealthy habits that can hurt your heart.

-May is Women’s Health Month; I hope these simple everyday strategies are your first line of defense regarding heart prevention.
+May is Women’s Health Month.
+I hope these simple everyday strategies are your first defense against heart disease.

 As always, thank you for reading; I appreciate you.